-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 Day after day I watched.
 Glued.
 Transfixed.
 These cricketing Gods demonstrating everything that is great about cricket.
 And at the heart of the action was a man who remains my hero.

 Clive Rice.
 Ricey.
 Fearless, graceful and, at times, savage at the crease.
 Instilling in me the enormity of character required for the first class game.
 Many years later when it was clear that I would be lucky enough to make a career out of the game I love my Dad told me precisely when he knew I would succeed.
-It wasn’t a particular shot, a special innings or the long hours of practise.
-It was those lengthy summer days sitting motionless on those scorching concrete slabs absorbing everythingin the Durban heat.
+It wasn’t a particular shot, a special innings or the long hours of practice.
+It was those lengthy summer days sitting motionless on those scorching concrete slabs absorbing everything in the Durban heat.

 Come to think of it I may have missed my vocation it was actually the perfect preparation for becoming a scorer!